 I’m a freelance writer with hundreds of nonfiction articles in my portfolio.
-I have a knack for transforming bits and pieces of information into interesting writing that readers can’t put down.
 I’ve crafted both quirky human interest articles and detailed instructional features.
 From snakes to vintage trains to Christmas tree farms to travel destinations to financial advice to nuclear power to selling your house quickly in a waning economy—I’ve written about nearly everything under the sun.

 I’m a writing coach.
 I teach memoir writing and freelancing workshops throughout the Southeast.

 I’m a blogger.
-I write useful, inspirational posts about the writing process and the sometimes joyous, sometimes frustrating business of being a writer.
+I offer posts about the writing process and the sometimes joyous, sometimes frustrating business of writing.